Our Team

 For me the best thing about being part of St Augustine’s is getting to know the people involved, the centre members from all over the world, the staff, volunteers and other trustees, working together in common purpose to make Calderdale a welcoming and inclusive community which fosters human rights and equality.
 I feel fortunate to know such a great group of people.

-A quote or life lesson that guides you
+Is there a quote or life lesson that guides you?

 Difficult but if I had to choose one relating to St Augustine’s it would probably be from the words of Jo Cox which drew on a quote by Mauricio Macri: “There is more that unites us than divides us”.

-Tell us about your role at St Augustine's Centre
+jess@staugustinescentrehalifax.org.ukCan you tell us about your role at St Augustine’s Centre?

 I had always heard brilliant things about Saint Augustine’s.
 When lockdown happened – I took the chance to become a welfare caller and chat, on the phone, to centre members who were stuck at home and missing the camaraderie and companionship of the centre.
 I loved everything about the organisation – from its purpose to its friendliness (and the lunches are absolutely amazing!) so I was incredibly grateful to be given the opportunity to become a Trustee.